 7. ICRAFTGIFTS (CANADA)

 11. FELT (NEW ZEALAND)

-BASED ON TARGET MARKET
+WHERE TO SELL HANDMADE ONLINE: BASED ON YOUR TARGET MARKET

 You can also try different online marketplaces based on the type of customer they attract (not just by location).